Iran, powers hold 'substantive' nuclear talks; U.S., Iranians meet

 Tehran has defied U.N.
 Security Council demands that it halt enrichment and other proliferation-sensitive activities, leading to a crippling web of U.S., EU and U.N. sanctions that has severely damaged the OPEC country's economy.

-Khamenei's approval of serious negotiations with the six powers despite the scepticism he shares with hardline conservative supporters is driven by Iran's worsening economic conditions, analysts say.
+Khamenei's approval of serious negotiations with the six powers despite the skepticism he shares with hardline conservative supporters is driven by Iran's worsening economic conditions, analysts say.

 Another major factor was the overwhelming election last year of Rouhani, who is determined to relieve Tehran's international isolation based on "constructive interaction" with the West.